Supporting Neurodivergent Students: Classroom Design Strategies That Improve Behavior

 Many “defiant” moments are actually nervous system overload.

-2. Build Predictability Into the Day
+2. Supporting Neurodivergent Students by Building Predictability Into the Classroom

 Neurodivergent learners often struggle with sudden changes, unclear expectations, or ambiguous instructions.